isabelkhan/eda_summer25/0100 One Sample T-test- Requirements Analysis.md

 - data must be approximately normally distributed
 - null and alterntive hypotheses must be specified the same acoss R, SAS, and Python to produce the same output
 - confidence levels must also be specified the same way across R, SAS, and Python to produce the same output
+- data should be measured on a continous scale and be independent and identically distributed

 # References
 - CAMIS Project: https://psiaims.github.io/CAMIS/